 Apply 2 to 4 pints of Garlon 4 alone or in combination with 2 to 3 quarts of 3.8 lb/gal 2,4-D low volatile ester or amine formulation per acre.
 If difficult to control species such as ash, choke cherry, elm, maple or oaks are prevalent, and during applications made when plants are mature late in the summer or during drought conditions, use the higher rates of Garlon 4, alone or with 2,4-D. Garlon 4 may also be applied in a tank mixture with Grazon P+D or Tordon 22K for increased control of certain species.
 See labels for Grazon P+D and Tordon 22K for additional information and treatment recommendations.
-Apply aerially in 4 gallons or more total volume per acre.
+Apply aerially in 4 gallons or more total volume per acre or with ground equipment in 10 gallons or more total volume per acre.
 For best results on blackberry, apply during or after bloom.
 For management of kudzu, apply 1 quart of Garlon 4 per acre.
 Repeat application may be necessary to achieve desired level of control.